bright/bright.github.io/_posts/2015-07-12-handling-different-user-types-in-android-application.md

 Now we can implement custom actions as well as indicate a default.
 As usual whether to go with a simple `if` statement, a `switch` or a double dispatch depends on a use case.
 However it's useful to know the different ways of tackling the same problem.

 *This article is cross-posted with [my personal blog](http://miensol.pl/android/2015/07/12/handling-different-user-types-in-android-application.html)*

+*This article is available at [a new location](https://brightinventions.pl/blog/handling-different-user-types-in-android-application)*